DanCardin/cappa/docs/source/rich.md

 ## Prompt/Confirm

-Cappa does not come with a native prompt/confirm option.
-However it does ship with built-in integration with `rich.prompt.Prompt`.
+Cappa integrates directly with `rich.prompt.Prompt`/`rich.prompt.Confirm`.

 You can directly make use of confirm/prompt from within your code anywhere, and it should "just work"